ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

 ### Install your app on Linux

 You can just copy the Windows build to anywhere on your Linux machine.
+I usually copy the app into my home directory for testing.

 ### Make sure you have fonts installed